Moist orange drizzle cake, full of citrus flavor. A cheap and easy to make loaf cake that your family will love.

 - I recommend using organic, unwaxed oranges.

-- As unwaxed oranges are difficult to find (even the organic ones are often waxed), make sure you wash and dry the oranges very well before zesting.
-I wash them with soapy water rubbing them well and then rub them dry with a kitchen towel.
+- As unwaxed one might be difficult to find (even the organic ones are often waxed), make sure you wash and dry them very well before zesting.

-- You will only need the zest of one orange for the batter.
+- You will only need the zest of one for the batter.

-- When grating the peel make sure you only get the orange peel, the white peel is really bitter.
+- When grating the peel make sure you only get the orange-colored peel, the white peel is really bitter.

 More orange cakes: